bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_projects/1_project.md

 </div>
 <div class="caption">

-    The sources, formation, and impact pathways of microplastics and nanoplastics on living organisms {% cite Lv2024%}.
+    The sources, formation, and impact pathways of microplastics and nanoplastics on living organisms.
 </div>

 <!-- Caption photos easily.
 On the left, a road goes through a tunnel.
 Middle, leaves artistically fall in a hipster photoshoot.
 Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles. -->